How Often Should You Use a Hair Mask?

 - Massage it deeply into your strands until you can feel the absorption starting to occur.

-- Now it's time to let the mask sink in, leaving it on overnight for up to 10 hours.
+- Now it's time to let the mask sink in, leaving it on for 10 minutes or 10 hours!
 Wrap your damp hair in a shower cap, or use a protective hairstyle if you're worried about making a mess of your pillow, and snooze your hair troubles away.

 Good morning!
 Your hair mask has done its work.
 Rinse your hair to remove excess mask mixture and style, enjoying your stronger, healthier and better-moisturized strands all week long.